 Scientific events, organised by scientific communities.
-The participation in this type of events can be two-fold: by directly contributing to the programme with workshops and/or tutorial and/or presentations (detailed in section 4.4.4 of this document), or by being present with a booth/stand (as part of the Outreach phase of the Engagement Strategy, see chapter 3) manned by the CT.
+The participation in this type of events can be two-fold: by directly contributing to the programme with workshops and/or tutorial and/or presentations (detailed in section 4.4.4 of this document), or by being present with a booth/stand (as part of the Outreach phase of the Engagement Strategy, see chapter 3) manned by the Communications Team.

 Dissemination Strategy